kiranvodrahalli/kiranvodrahalli.github.io/about/index.md

 ### Currently...

 I am a [Computer Science](http://www.cs.columbia.edu/) Ph.D. student at Columbia University, focusing on theoretical computer science, with particular interest in machine learning, algorithms, and statistics.
 My thesis topic is resource-efficient (sparse/ low-memory / low-rank) machine learning.
-I am extremely fortunate to \\
+I am fortunate to \\
 be advised by [Professor Daniel Hsu](http://www.cs.columbia.edu/~djhsu/) and [Professor Alex Andoni](http://www.mit.edu/~andoni/).
 I have been supported by an NSF Graduate Research Fellowship.

 I am also a part-time student researcher at Google Brain in Fall 2021.